 Aerosolization of picocyanobacterial cells in Greenland and Antarctica

 Bioaerosols are an important component of the total atmospheric aerosol load, with implications for human health, climate feedbacks, and the distribution and dispersal of microbial taxa.
 Little is known about the production of freshwater and terrestrial bioaerosols in polar regions.
 For this project, we used novel portable collection devices to test for the presence of picocyanobacterial aerosols above freshwater and soil substrates in the southwestern Greenland tundra and the McMurdo Dry Valleys of Antarctica.

-Results of this research are currently in review at Environmental Microbiology Reports.
+Results of this research have been published in Environmental Microbiology Reports.
 This project was funded by the McMurdo Dry Valleys Long-Term Ecological Research program (NSF OPP-1115245) in Antarctica and the Joint Science Education Project (NSF OPP-1506155) in Greenland.

 Local redistribution of sediments in the McMurdo Dry Valleys